-Transportation Law Update: When is a Toll a Tax — Round Three
+Transportation Executive Summary: When is a Toll a Tax — Round Three

 Our readers will recall that on two previous occasions we reported on litigation in Rhode Island concerning tolls aimed at the trucking industry.
 (See Transportation Law Update: Is a Toll a Tax? and Transportation Law Update: When Is a Toll a Tax - Round Two) Following remand from the United States Court of Appeals for the First Circuit and a subsequent denial of a motion for a preliminary injunction at the United States District Court level, the case returned to the United States Court of Appeals for the First Circuit to determine an interlocutory appeal and writ of mandamus.
 American Trucking Associations, Inc. v.
 Alviti, 14 F.4th 76 (1st Cir.
 2021).

 The United States Court of Appeals for the First Circuit recently heard a consolidated proceeding involving the tolls paid by several trucking companies (“American Trucking”) in accordance with the Rhode Island Bridge Replacement, Reconstruction, and Maintenance Fund Act (“RhodeWorks”).
 The proceeding involved an interlocutory appeal and petition for a writ of mandamus asking the Court to quash subpoenas propounded to non-parties, ultimately leading to a dismissal of the appeal for lack of jurisdiction, while the petition for a writ of mandamus was denied as to one non-party, Rhode Island’s consultant, and granted as to the other, the State Officials (“Officials”) who were drafters and sponsors of RhodeWorks.